 The Final Year Project (FYP) in 4th year at the University of Limerick is a student-driven learning experience in which the student gets to choose a topic of his/her choice.
 The project spans over two semesters.
-As part of my Degree of Bachelor of Science in Digital Media Design, I conducted a research investigation into how a sample of visual artists interacted with Augmented Reality (AR), 3D-printed and live physical models in the practice of observational drawing, and to evaluate their experience of using the three representations as drawing subjects.
+As part of my Degree of Bachelor of Science in Digital Media Design, I conducted a research investigation into how a sample of visual artists interacted with Augmented Reality (AR), 3D-printed and live physical models in the practice of observational drawing, and evaluated their experience of using the three representations as drawing subjects.
 The tittle of my project was Drawing Comparisons.
 It was awarded joint winner of Best Digital Media Design Final Year Project 2020, an award sponsored by CSIS/LERO.

 The artists’ keen observations expressed through their drawing process, coupled with an investigation of how they interacted with the subjects revealed some insights into their experience of viewing digital objects with AR.
 I had hypothesised that a human-centred understanding could be gained through this process, which might be applicable to the design of interactive technology such as an AR app to help people learn how to draw.

 A significant portion of my project involved learning how to make the 3D digital models for the drawing workshop.
 During semester one I was to be found in FabLab Limerick learning to 3D print models on the Prusai3 printer.